The breathtaking road to Red Cone Pass in Colorado

 Is Red Cone Pass open?

-Remember this is a mountainous area, climbing up a high mountain and the road stays packed with snow late into the summer season.
-The pass is usually open from July (late in the month if the snow has melted) to October (first snows will close the pass).
-Do not try this trail if is snow covered or you will get boxed in with no place to go.
+The road is usually packed with snow late into the summer season.
+It’s open from July (late in the month if the snow has melted) to October (first snows will close the pass).
+Do not try this trail if it is snow-covered, or you will get boxed in with no place to go.
 Your best chance of a snow-free trip is in late August or early September.

 Pic: Kristofer Carlstedt